North Carolina State University

 We are in a disruptive world where the rules used to guide business, government and society are being severely stressed.
 This is causing many to question current practices and look to new opportunities for adding value to their stakeholders – whether for profit or the greater good.

-Through a combination of highly-engaging discussions, assessments, participant presentations, case studies and keynote speakers, this program teaches modern procurement strategies and frameworks, as well as how to assess current conditions for the purpose of choosing and implementing a strategy that will provide participants with the greatest potential for added economic value and competitive advantage.
+Through a combination of highly-engaging discussions, assessments, participant presentations, case studies and keynote speakers, this program teaches modern procurement strategies and frameworks, as well as how to assess current conditions for the purpose of choosing and implementing a strategy that will provide you with the greatest potential for added economic value and competitive advantage.

 “For too long, procurement has been seen as the poor second cousin of other business functions.
 To truly become strategic, procurement executives must be able to harness the power of influence, using data and analytics to create a business case and be able to sell the value of what strategic supply management can achieve for the business and for the customer.
 We have designed a class that will help people do just that.”— Rob Handfield, PhD